CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Install-NetQ/Install-NIC-and-DPU-Agents.md

 1. On your NetQ VM, edit the `targets-config` ConfigMap with the `kubectl edit cm targets-config` command.

-Add the desired adapter IP addresses to the `targets` stanza, maintaining `yaml` indentation:
+Add the desired host IP addresses to the `targets` stanza, maintaining `yaml` indentation.
+Multiple entries must be separated by commas, and the port is 9100:

 ```
 data: